sahilrajput03/sahilrajput03/single-big-mistake.md

 Fix procrastination by:

   - Divide task into two parts, and keep dividing each part into further two parts.
 And start doing each of these tasks.
+  - Do the tasks right now which takes less than 5 mins.